HoldenRiot/postman-api-training/README.md

 ### Week 1:
 - Super high level how data moves from Database to the UI.
 Example: DB -> API -> Angular -> Chrome/UI.
 What is Angular, What is a Database, What is API.
 Terms and Definitions for API Development/ Technology stack/What other popular tech stacks are out there.
 ### Week 2:
-- John Lawrence will talk about the next gen technology.
+- John will talk about the next gen technology.
 Very specific & why it is important.
 VB6/.net and New Gen.

 ### Week 3:
 - Individual: Budling a API Workshop